neoneye/simon-arc-lab-legacy/proof_of_concept/vit_pytorch_arc3/readme.md

 # Proof of concept - Vision transformer with ARC tasks, and predict a large area, and visualization - Status: Somewhat working

+The file `classify_colors2.ipynb` is the best so far.

+The file `classify_colors3.ipynb` is work in progress with Lightning and running the trainer from command line.

 Mission accomplished: The goal is the output an image with different colored pixels.
 Rarely the model outputs an image with a few pixels in another color than the background.
 With this image it's possible to determine if the model is getting closer to the target image.